benhymans/ss2wp/README.md

 python ss2wp.py <squarespace-post-url>
 ```

-Running the script creates a new folder named after the post title (spaces are
+Running the script creates a new folder named after the first 15 characters of
-replaced with underscores).
-The folder will contain the generated HTML file and
+the post title (spaces are replaced with underscores).
+The folder will contain
+the generated HTML file (named the same as the folder) and an `images`
-an `images` directory with all downloaded images.
+directory with all downloaded images.

 ## Status